uxlfoundation/operational_template_open_standards/Rules_of_Engagement.md

 Note:
 > The technical Working Groups are open to all.
 >
-> The Strategy WG and the <i>[Organization_Abbreviation]</i> Steering Committee are open to LF Energy General and Strategic members.
+> The Strategy WG and the <i>[Organization_Abbreviation]</i> Steering Committee are open to General and Strategic members.
 >
 > The <i>[Organization_Abbreviation]</i> Steering Committee approves by up or down vote the final specifications.
 >
 > - Ensures alignment between working groups.
 >
-> - Determines the allocation of resources (financial requests from LF Energy) will require a  Strategic Member sponsoring the request which goes to the LF Energy Governing Board.
+> - Determines the allocation of resources
 >
 > Roles can be found on the next page

 #### Steering Committee
-Note:
-> A <i>[Organization_Abbreviation]</i> SC (Steering Committee) is a group of General and Strategic members of LF Energy who have the required technical expertise, or know-how, to resolve rare disputes and ensure alignment or coordination between WGs and the goals/mission of the <i>[Organization_Abbreviation]</i>.
-> It is the Steering Committee’s responsibility to advance the specification.

-> CSDC is an autonomous group within the TAC structure ( similar to a TSC of a hosted project).

-> It has the role of:
->
-> - Coordinate activities and discussions between working groups.
->
-> - Spin up and spin down working groups as appropriate.
->
-> - Manage a release of the specification

 * One of the more important duties of the Steering Committee is the approval of the Specifications and other works produced as a consensus product of the Working Groups.